Duple Metsec: Duple Metsec Dragons and Condors

 KMB started to acquire air-conditioned Dennis Dragons with Duple Metsec "W" bodywork, after the first batch for CMB on Dennis Condor chassis.
 All had fixed bonded glazing.
 Starting from 1993, KMB also acquired the unique 9.98-metre Dragons with Duple Metsec "W" bodywork.

 After Citybus took over 28 routes from China Motor Bus in 1993, they were looking to dual source their vehicles rather than solely rely on one supplier.
 Dennis Specialist Vehicles in partnership with Duple Metsec were the obvious if not only choice at that time as they were already supplying air-conditioned double deckers to the other two franchised operators.
 However Citybus had slightly different needs compared to the other two operators, and they also had no space or inclination to assemble their own vehicles.
 Duple Metsec therefore had to find a third party who would be willing to assemble their body kits on the Dennis Dragon chassis and eventually Salvador Caetano in Porto, Portugal were chosen.
 The bodies also had new fronts designed for them which would accommodate the same size of windscreens that were fitted to the Alexander R-type bodies in the Citybus fleet.
 The front dash and cab area were also quite different as Caetano applied their coach styling skills to design a better cab area.
 The Citybus Dragons were unique in being the only 10.3-metre single-door Dragons built, and the 12m Dragons were the first air-conditioned examples for Hong Kong.

 The Hong Kong Air Cargo Terminals Limited received four Dennis Dragons with Duple Metsec "W" bodywork in 1996.
 The body design was similar with Citybus examples.

 Duple Metsec DM3500

-Duple Metsec DM3500 was a bus body which was built for Volvo B10M for SBS Transit from 1997 to 2000.
+Duple Metsec DM3500 its a vehicle body, which was built for Volvo B10M for SBS Transit from 1997 to 2000.